KagamiChan/gatsby-plugin-dark-mode/README.md

 - Browser code for toggling and persisting the theme (from [Dan Abramov](https://twitter.com/dan_abramov)'s [overreacted.io](https://overreacted.io) implementation)
 - Automatic use of a dark mode theme (via the `prefers-color-scheme` [CSS media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)) if you've configured your system to use dark colour themes when available.
-- A [React](https://reactjs.org) component for implementing theme toggling UI in your site.
+- A [React](https://reactjs.org) hook for implementing theme toggling UI in your site.

 ## Install